william-mba/tailwind-ng/README.md

 ### Motivation

-The aim of this project is to provide to Angular Developers a set of beautiful, fast and reliable UI components based on Tailwind CSS as Tailwind UI does for React and Vue.
+The goal of this project is to provide a set of beautiful, fast and reliable Angular components based on Tailwind CSS as the Tailwind team does for React and Vue.

-Inspired by [Tailwind UI](https://tailwindui.com/) and [Material Design](https://m3.material.io/), NGxTW provides a set of high-quality, production-ready Angular components out of the box.
+Inspired by [Tailwind UI](https://tailwindui.com/) and [Material Design](https://m3.material.io/), l think NGxTW is the best way to quickly integrate Tailwind CSS components with Angular.
+From simple buttons to complex components that are super ease to use and customize, NGxTW provides a wide range of production-ready components to help you build your application faster.

-### Features
+### Why use NGxTW?

 - **High-quality**:
   - Beautiful and consistent design.